Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/013-Integration-Testing.md

 # Preparing the App

 In the script, if we add `jest --verbose`, it will display more detailed output, including information about each test and any failures.

+# First Integration testing

+To run integration tests, we use a library called **Supertest**.

+For each test, we need to start the server before the test runs and close the server after the test finishes.
+To do this, we use `beforeEach` to start the server and `afterEach` to close it.

+This way, the server is fresh for every test and properly shut down afterward.